Cong, SAD, AAP object to Centre ending Punjab, Haryana's permanent membership in BBMB | Politics

 The Congress, Shiromani Akali Dal and Aam Aadmi Party have raised strong objection to the Centre reportedly ending Punjab and Haryana's permanent membership in the Bhakra-Beas Management Board.

-Former Haryana CM Bhupinder Singh Hooda on Saturday objected to the Union Power Ministry reportedly amending the rules which govern the appointment of the member (power) and the member (Irrigation) on the Bhakra-Beas Management Board (BBMB) from Punjab and Haryana, respectively.

-Hooda, who is the Leader of Opposition in Haryana, termed it an attack on the rights of the state.
+Haryana Congress leader Bhupinder Singh Hooda, who is the Leader of Opposition in the state Assembly, termed it an attack on the rights of the state.

 Hooda said there has been a reduction in the posts available from Haryana quota in the BBMB in the past as well due to the alleged neglect of the BJP-led state government.